astha-issrani/7_days_WebDev_challenge/README.md

 Learned about Document object model in JavaScript and various ways of selecting an element in JS.
 Excited to learn more tomorrow.
 Stay tuned. 😁

+## Day 3 of #7daysofWebDev ❤️‍🔥📷
+Learned about query selectors, setting content in objects and manipulating attributes.
+Couldn't study much, since it's diwali.
+But, still showed up.
+Looking for more work to be done, tomorrow. :D